May 6, 2020

 Theia provides the same functionality as VS Code, even supports VS Code extensions, and comes with an architecture that allows everyone to customize the IDE easily.
 It is developed as a true open-source, vendor-neutral project at the Eclipse Foundation *) and is adopted by Google, IBM, RedHat, SAP, arm, Arduino and many more.
 Mike Milinkovich wrote about the differences between Theia and VS Code recently.

-We are thrilled to see GitHub/Microsoft investing in automated development environments as it will help convince developers around the world and get this new way of developing software adopted faster.
+We are thrilled to see GitHub/Microsoft investing in automated developer environments as it will help convince developers around the world and get this new way of developing software adopted faster.

 But most professional development happens on other platforms such as GitLab, Atlassian’s stack and of course good old GitWeb.
 Oftentimes companies even employ a mixture of these.